-2.4 Personal Risk Factors Affecting Heat Tolerance

-There are several factors that can affect an individual's level of heat tolerance and his/her ability to work in hot environments.
-These factors include but are not limited to:

-- Diseases such as cardiovascular, multiple sclerosis, diabetes, etc. - Physical conditions such as pregnancy, reduced level of fitness, and age. - Use of therapeutic drugs and medications (e.g. Blood pressure medications, diuretics, etc.) - 2.5 It is important for individuals to seek advice from their personal physician if they are feeling the effects of heat and to identify any restrictions related to working in hot conditions.
-Staff should provide information about specific heat related restrictions to their supervisor.
-Appendix E contains key messages for parent(s)/caregiver(s) related to hot weather that can be sent home with children.
+- 2.4 Personal Risk Factors Affecting Heat Tolerance: - 2.4.1 There are several factors that can affect an individual's level of heat tolerance and their ability to work in hot environments.
+These factors include but are not limited to: - Diseases such as cardiovascular, multiple sclerosis, diabetes, etc. - Physical conditions such as pregnancy, reduced level of fitness, and age. - Use of therapeutic drugs and medications (e.g., Blood pressure medications, diuretics, etc.) - 2.4.2 It is important for individuals to seek advice from their personal physician if they are feeling the effects of heat and to identify any restrictions related to working in hot conditions.
+Employees should provide information about specific heat-related restrictions to their School Administrator(s)/Immediate Supervisor.
+Appendix E contains key messages for parent(s)/caregiver(s) related to hot weather that can be sent home with students.
 See Appendix F Heat Stress Awareness Tool.